iderres/textextractor/README.md

 ```

 ### TODO
-- Merge file extension checking for all available Parser types in initFileIndex method Utils
+- Merge file extension checking for all available Parser types in initFileIndex method in Utils.java